 “Ah!”
 Kanna let go of the levers and automatically grabbed her own wrist.
 She tugged at the cuff, but it only sent the shocks faster through both her arms.
 “Goda!” she screamed.
 Of course, this time at least, she had no one to blame except herself.

-No matter which direction she wanted to go in now, the inertia carried her away against her will, and the further she separated from Goda, the more painful the shocks became.
+No matter which direction she wanted to go in now, the momentum carried her away against her will; and the further she separated from Goda, the more painful the shocks became.
 She fell down into the seat and pressed her face against the old leather, the taste of dead animal skin filling her mouth.
 She could do nothing but lie there limply, riding the wave of her own stupidity, waiting for her fate to change.

-However, she was still bounding down a dirty road, out of control, bouncing in and out of potholes, heading straight for a tall wooden fence that encircled a building.
 She barely had time to duck her head down and brace before she slammed right through it at full speed.